-The Commission's examination of the Application, the exhibits attached thereto, and the Public Staff's Notice of Completeness confirms that Juno Solar has complied with all filing requirements of the statute and the Commission's merchant plant rule.
+The Commission's examination of the Application, the exhibits attached thereto, and the Public Staff's Notice of Completeness confirms that Juno Solar has complied with all filing requirements of N.C.
+Gen. Stat. § 62-110.1 and the Commission's merchant plant rule.